This article is work in progress. Last update: May 2026.

 South Holland (Zuid-Holland) is a province packed with historic cities, coastal nature, and colourful flower fields.
 Located along the North Sea, this is one of the Netherlands’ most populous and diverse provinces, with a population of over 3.7 million (as of 2021) and a total area of 1,373 km², almost half of which is water.

-The provincial capital is The Hague (Den Haag), home to the Dutch government, while Rotterdam, the largest city, is known for its bold architecture and Europe’s busiest port.
+The provincial capital is The Hague (Den Haag), home to the Dutch government.
+Rotterdam is the largest city and is known for its bold architecture and the busiest port in Europe.
 The oldest city, Dordrecht, dates back to 1220.
 South Holland’s western side is densely urban, while the east is greener, with agricultural landscapes.

 The province includes several distinct regions: the Bollenstreek (Bulb Region), Groene Hart (Green Heart), Haaglanden, Rijnmond, Alblasserwaard-Drechtsteden, and the South Hollandic Islands.
 One of the most famous areas is the Bulb Region, home to the world-renowned Keukenhof Gardens and vast tulip fields blooming from late March to May.

-Nature lovers will enjoy the Biesbosch National Park, a lush network of wetlands perfect for hiking and boating.
+For the nature lovers, the Biesbosch National Park, a lush network of wetlands is perfect for hiking and boat rides.
 Other nature areas include Voornes Duin, The Hague Forest, Meijendel dune reserve, and the Reeuwijkse Plassen lakes.

-Top attractions include: Keukenhof, Mauritshuis, Madurodam, Fenix Museum Rotterdam, Binnenhof The Hague, Scheveningen Beach, Erasmus Bridge and Cube Houses in Rotterdam, Royal Delft, Kinderdijk windmills, and many local museums – Leiden alone has 13!
-Whether you’re exploring cities or the coast, South Holland offers a fascinating mix of culture, history, and landscape.
+Top attractions: Keukenhof, Mauritshuis, Madurodam, Fenix Museum Rotterdam, Binnenhof The Hague, Scheveningen Beach, Erasmus Bridge and Cube Houses in Rotterdam, Royal Delft, Kinderdijk windmills, and many local museums – Leiden alone has 13!

 About South Holland: history, attractions, nature – know before you go